ublitzjs/preprocess/src/my_thoughts.md

     4. again increases std::atomic and uses notify_all
     5. processes all ast as if it was there whole this time.

+### Recursion levels and states of processing
+state - structure, containing most metadata about cache.
+However it should not by itself contain a cache pointer.
+For example, if .compile is called task needs to process one single cache -> it can be stored in task directly

+In streamToFS or streamToJS story is a bit different.
+There is a custom array of all used and "to be used" cache pointer as well as their counter of awaiting usages.
+It actually is just one pointer of data, which looks like this: [2byte num][8byte pointer]...
+All this custom array does is provides helper methods to operate this data as if it was is structures. (alignment is pricy and #pragma packs break ARM architecture)
+Its size is stored in "second param" to streamToXX - templatesList array from js.
+When constructing that buffer on the heap its values are zeros and null pointers.
+Its size == (2+8) * templatesList.Length() uint2 - amount for cache to definitely live before its removal/deletion.
+If zero from the beginning and pointer to the right is valid - cache has unlimited usage and should be removed in the end of the function.
+If was not zero and after some usage WAS SUPPOSED TO BECAME zero (but I leave it as a 1) - gets removed and pointer = nullptr.
+If that jpreviously removed cache happened to be used again (I would find "1" at the old usages), then I set usages to 0 instead of the amount passed from js.
+Each position in that buffer corresponds to position in templatesList.
+So each time new template recursively needs to be processed - its index is used to lookup from templatesList (number of usages and filename) and put to the same index in custom array.

+Also there is a stack of "inclusion levels" for streamToXX.
+Whenever new template(s) need(s) to be included - new level is created and pushed to stack.
+Level represents one reuseable state and js object/array.
+Levels are "singular" and "plural".
+Singular holds single js object and plural holds js array of objects + index of array to be accessed at the time.
+Each object holds "id" and "keys" - interpolation data.
+When the level is entered, I create cache pointer& on the stack and call "getCurrentParams": singular level returns me its only object and plural - object at its index
+Then to get cache pointer I use that custom array from before and lookup (it must be initialized at function start) cache pointer from it at given id.

 ### Certain functions in js
 .cache function